lkykor77/Incident_Report_Yummy/README.md

 Record your responses in part two of the cybersecurity incident report.

+What to Include in Your Response
+Be sure to address the following items in your completed activity:

+Provide a summary of the problem found in the tcpdump log

+Explain your analysis of the data and provide one possible cause of the incident

 --

 While working as a cybersecurity analyst that specializes in providing IT services, several customers of clients reported that they could not access the client company website  yummyrecipesforme.com, a (**fictional**) website that sells recipes and cookbooks, and saw the error "destination port unreachable".
 A malicious actor decided to publish the website’s best-selling recipes on their website for the public to access for free.